December Special 2020

 Our accomplishments this year ran far and deep, and they included:

 As 2020 comes to a close, so, too, does the official commemoration of the IU Bicentennial.
-Of course, no one would have predicted our 200th anniversary to conclude this way, but that should not take away from what was truly an extraordinary celebration, one that — as reflected in this exhaustive final report and moving video tribute — unleashed an unprecedented outpouring of energy, talent and creativity all across the university.
+Of course, no one would have predicted our 200th anniversary to conclude this way, but that should not take away from what was truly an extraordinary celebration, one that — as reflected in the exhaustive final report and in this moving video tribute — unleashed an unprecedented outpouring of energy, talent and creativity all across the university.

 I want to offer my deepest thanks to Kelly Kish, director of the IU Office of the Bicentennial, for her leadership, creativity and indefatigable spirit, and to her dedicated staff.
 Let me also thank the thousands of IU community members who contributed to such a historic and memorable commemoration and celebration.
 Because of you, we were able to reflect upon all that we have accomplished, to spotlight the impact we have had on our state, nation and world, and to envision all that we hope to achieve at the dawn of IU's third century.